BellowingMeadows/BellowingMeadows/README.md

 * Once the band has music available to listen to on Spotify, a Spotify playlist will replace SoundCloud on the music.html as this is a more familiar streaming platform and will thus induce a better emotional response from the user.
 * Once the band has released several music videos, I would like to turn the YouTube section on music.html into an interactive carousel - allowing the user to choose which video to watch.
 * Currently, the email sign-up form is not functional as I have not learnt the necessary backend skills.
 However, as soon as I learn this I will come back to this section to ensure it is functioning for any users who end up on the site.
+* All links to Facebook and Instagram currently direct to the homepage of those sites as Little Paradise currently does not have those profiles created.
+As soon as this comes to pass, these social links will be updated across all pages.

 ## Technologies used